leventarican/leventarican.github.io/content/rust-fundamentals.md

 # Struct
 We know the data type `struct` from C language.
 Rust provides in addition two more struct types: tuples and unit structs.
+There is no class type in Rust.
+In Go language we also don't have class types.

 # Method
 You defined a structure but also want to add methods.
 Then you can use the `impl` keyword.